Colombia

 Goal

-Help children in shantytowns or isolated areas on the borders of Colombia to live their childhood, to get out of violence, and to create a generation of responsible adults.
+Help children in shantytowns or isolated areas on the borders of Colombia to live their childhood, to get out of violence, and create a generation of responsible adults.

 Our partners :